ka-os/renamext/README.md

 # renamext
 Bash script to rename bulk files extensions in current directory.
 Script requires two arguments:
-  1. extension of files you want to change
+  1. arg1 extension of files you want to change
-  2. target extension
+  2. arg2 target extension

-In example :

 $ ./renamext arg1 arg2

-This command will result with change extensions of all *.txt files in current directory to *.text :
+In example : this command will result with change extensions of all *.txt files in current directory to *.text :

 ```bash
 $ ls